asa-holland/microsoft-planner-comment-parser/README.md

 Create a local string variable for the path to this saved `.xlsx` file.

-Then,add the following line to your script:
+Then, add the following line to your script:
 ```sh
 mpcp.commentParser.parse(excel_file='{your path to excel file here}')
 ```

 When run, this will create an additional `.xlsx` file in the same directory as your initial file, and will use the same filename but will append ` Cleaned Comments` to the filename.

 ## Usage Example with Sample File